rodoulak/desalsim/Tutorials/MED_Tutorial.md

 In **DesalSim** package, the MED unit is used to model the operation of a Multi-effect distillation technology.
 Upon simulation, it will generate the influent/effluent mass flows and their concentrations, the cooling water, and the energy requirements.
-The MED function consists of one classes: [MEDCalculator](#use-medalculator-class) that constsis.
+The MED function consists of one class: [MEDCalculator](#use-medalculator-class) that constsis.
 In this tutorial, we will focus on how to use the the class and their methods.

 **Table 1** gives an overview of the main inputs and outputs for each process unit of Multi-effect distillation.